-Melasma is generated by melanomas which exist at the bottom of the epidermis.
-The Pico laser treatment in Singapore for melasma targets the excessive melanin on the stratum corneum and epidermis, which gives melasma it’s dark and patchy appearance.
-As mentioned above, the PicoCare laser treatment blasts the particles of pigment in the skin so that it can naturally be absorbed and eliminated, giving clearer and more even skin tone.
-However, it does not remove the melanocytes, which can still produce excessive melanin over time!
+Melasma is generated by melanocytes which exist at the bottom of the epidermis.
+The Pico laser treatment in Singapore for melasma targets the excessive melanin on the stratum corneum and epidermis, which gives melasma its dark and patchy appearance.
+As mentioned above, the PicoCare laser treatment blasts the particles of pigment in the skin so that they can naturally be absorbed and eliminated, giving clearer and more even skin tone.
+However, pico laser does not remove melanocytes, giving way to melanin production over time.

 Th is why some people may have the misconception that PicoCare laser can make melasma worse – after the initial period where the skin looks clearer, the melanocytes which are not destroyed and still exist in the deeper skin layers have a chance to produce melanin again which shows up on the skin surface.
-PicoCare does not make melasma worse, but it is definitely an ongoing skincare journey to keep melasma at bay.
+This means treating mealsma is an ongoing journey, especially with factors like genetics and hormones that can contribute to the production of melanin.